-- 8. The definitions contained in s 5 include definitions for specific types of information disclosed, used or retained as part of the credit reporting system.
+- 8. The definitions contained in section 5 include definitions for specific types of information disclosed, used or retained as part of the credit reporting system.
 These include: - a. capacity information, which means information about the individual's relationship with the credit.
 This means that the individual is liable for the credit either solely or jointly, or a guarantor in respect of the credit.
-Operative provisions relating to this definition are in s 5 of Schedule 2. - b.
+Operative provisions relating to this definition are in section 5 of Schedule 2. - b.
 Credit ID information, which are certain numbers (or portions of numbers) allocated by the credit provider for the relevant consumer credit.
-Operative provisions relating to this definition are in s 5 of Schedule 2. - c.
+Operative provisions relating to this definition are in section 5 of Schedule 2. - c.
 Credit-related personal information, which is a catch-all term which refers to credit information, credit reporting information, credit eligibility information and regulated information. - 9.
-There are also definitions in s 5 for some kinds of consumer credit liability information (CCLI).
+There are also definitions in section 5 for some kinds of consumer credit liability information (CCLI).
 These definitions include more precise details to supplement the Act and the Regulations and assist credit providers to disclose consistent information to credit reporting bodies.
 The definitions of this nature are: - a.
 Day on which the consumer credit is entered into, which has a meaning based on when the information was disclosed (reflecting previous amendments) and the type of credit entered into.
-This definition has been varied in the CR Code 2024 to includes a specific definition for credit provided with a telecommunications or utility service in that context, for CCLI disclosed 6 months after commencement, the day on which the consumer credit is entered into is the day that a telecommunications or utility service is first provided, where the credit provider has generated an active account in their systems.
+This definition was varied in the Previous Code to includes a specific definition for credit provided with a telecommunications or utility service in that context, for CCLI disclosed on or after 1 April 2025, the day on which the consumer credit is entered into is the day that a telecommunications or utility service is first provided, where the credit provider has generated an active account in their systems.
 This addition follows Proposal 6 of the Review, which suggested more tailored CCLI definitions for credit in the telecommunications and utility context.
 For other credit, the relevant day is when the credit is made available (for CCLI disclosed up to 14 February 2021), or when the individual is unconditionally approved and there is an account in the credit provider's system (for CCLI disclosed from 14 February 2020 onwards) - b.
-Day on which the consumer credit is terminated or otherwise ceases to be in force, which has also been varied in the CR Code 2024 following Proposal 6 from the Review to include a specific definition for telecommunications and utility credit.
-In that context, for CCLI disclosed 6 months after commencement, the day on which the consumer credit is terminated or otherwise ceases to be in force is the day that provision of telecommunications or utilities services ceases, when rights of re-activation (e.g. such as re-energisation rights under the National Energy Retail Rules) have ceased.
+Day on which the consumer credit is terminated or otherwise ceases to be in force, which was varied in the Previous Code following Proposal 6 from the Review to include a specific definition for telecommunications and utility credit.
+In that context, for CCLI disclosed on or after 1 April 2025, the day on which the consumer credit is terminated or otherwise ceases to be in force is the day that provision of telecommunications or utilities services ceases, when rights of re-activation (e.g. such as re-energisation rights under the National Energy Retail Rules) have ceased.
 The reference to re-activation is necessary as the laws referred to above effectively require accounts to remain open for a short period after the service has ceased in case the re-energisation rights are relied upon.
 The ability to subsequently obtain a separate service from the same provider does not prevent an account being terminated/not in force for the purposes of this definition.

-This definition only applies 6 months after commencement in order to ensure relevant credit providers have enough time to ensure that the CCLI they are disclosing complies with this definition, and to make any system changes necessary to align with the wording of the CR Code 2024.
+This definition only applies from 1 April 2025 in order to ensure relevant credit providers have enough time to ensure that the CCLI they are disclosing complies with this definition, and to make any system changes necessary to align with the wording of this varied definition.